publiccodeyml/publiccode.yml/docs/standard/forks.rst

 that the variant includes a complete and working set of modifications that might be useful to other people.

-Marking a fork as a variant does **not** relate to the willingness of contributing upstream; the author might still plan to contribute the modifications upstream, or even being in the process of doing so.
+Marking a fork as a variant does **not** relate to the willingness to contribute upstream; the author might still plan to contribute the modifications upstream, or even be in the process of doing so.
 Thus, even if the fork will eventually be merged upstream, it might make sense to mark it as a variant during the process, so that others might discover it and benefit from it.